shashanksp04/shashanksp04/README.md

 ## 🚀 Projects

 - [**CraveSwipe**](https://github.com/shashanksp04/CraveSwipe)(Jan 2025 - May 2025)
-  - Co-developed SwipeBite, a mobile app that brings the simplicity of Tinder-style swiping to food discovery, as part of a collaborative project focused on intuitive UI/UX design and smart recommendation systems.
+  - Co-developed CraveSwipe, a mobile app that brings the simplicity of Tinder-style swiping to food discovery, as part of a collaborative project focused on intuitive UI/UX design and smart recommendation systems.
   - Designed core functionality to let users browse nearby restaurants one at a time, swiping right to like and left to skip, with real-time updates to personalized recommendations based on interaction history.
   - Key features include:
     - Preference setup screen for cuisine and price range selection